Ronald Houston, MA (Hons.), MA, CQSW, Director

 Abraham Nomafo, LLB Hons, (Dip Legal Practice), Project Director

-Abraham has a significant experience in the field having worked as a Housing Director and Senior Manager in a number of housing organisations including Local Authority housing departments, RSL and ALMOs for over 20 years.
+Abraham has a significant experience in the housing field having worked as a Housing Director and Senior Manager in a number of housing organisations including, a large BME Housing Association, Local Authorities and ALMOs for over 20 years.
+He has a strong track record of helping to develop competent Management Boards and Community Groups focused on delivering efficient and effective customer orientated services.
+Abraham qualified as a Solicitor in 2006.

 Loraine has over 20 years’ experience in housing, spending much of her early career working in homelessness for Westminster City Council, moving from there into private leasehold management and later into community engagement in regeneration schemes for Councils and housing associations across London.